How to become

 Direct Application

-You can apply for jobs if you have customer service experience, for example from working in a shop, bank, hotel or contact centre.
+You can apply for jobs directly if you have customer service experience, for example from working in a shop, bank, hotel or contact centre.

-- some GCSEs or equivalent qualifications
+- some GCSEs, including English and maths, or equivalent qualifications

 - good communication skills